 Integrations is the place where you can connect POEditor to your repos as well as the place where you can set up an integration with Slack or Microsoft Teams.

-Your Account Settings section is comprised of the sections Account (Profile, Preferences, 2FA, API Access), Organizations, Logs (Activity Log, API Log, Webhooks Log, Callbacks Log), and Translation Memory (if you have a paid account).
+Your Account Settings section is comprised of the sections Account (Profile, Preferences, 2FA, API Access), Organizations, Logs (Audit Log, API Log, Webhooks Log, Callbacks Log), and Translation Memory (if you have a paid account).

 In the Account section you can change your user’s details (such as name and email), change your password, enable/disable 2FA, purchase or transfer AT characters, control access to the Translation Memory, enable/disable automated Quality Assurance checks and control the way you receive notifications on comments.
 In API Access, you can create, regenerate and delete read-write or read-only API tokens and see all the project ids and language codes.